anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

   * [2.8.9 NFVI Test Cases](#2.8.9)

 ## Synopsis:
 Ensure Reference Implementation (RI) of CNTT Reference Model (RM) and CNTT Reference Architecture (RA) meets industry driven quality assurance standards for compliance, verification and validation.
-The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA verification whereas CNTT will provide the badging for NFVI certification in accordance with the certification process as explained in this chapter.
+The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA verification whereas CNTT will provide the badging for NFVI conformance in accordance with the conformance process as explained in this chapter.

-For the purposes of this chapter, NFVI+VNF testing will be performed for Verification, Validations, ultimately leading to Certifications indicating a measured performance of the adherence to, and demonstrated proficiency with, all aspects of software delivery including but no limited to planning, logistics for communication, and testing of installed, or implemented, NFVI.
+For the purposes of this chapter, NFVI+VNF testing will be performed for Verification, Validations, ultimately leading to conformances indicating a measured performance of the adherence to, and demonstrated proficiency with, all aspects of software delivery including but no limited to planning, logistics for communication, and testing of installed, or implemented, NFVI.
 Similarily, VNFs will be checked for Compliance and Validations against the RM and RA requirements ensuring VNF instantiation, stability, and successful removal of the VNF from the implementation of the stated architecture.
 The additional VNF testing will verify that the developed VNF meets prescribed RM/RA infrastructure standards.

 In summary, NFVI+VNF testing will be performed for Verification and Validation purposes.